augusto-herrmann/augusto-herrmann.github.io/_posts/2020-12-07-open-data-a-committee-in-retrospect.md

 role in some way in developing the open data ecosystem in the years to come.
-There were not only talks, but also courses, workshops on topics very much relevant to the open data agenda and an open data contest that awarded applications that used open data for developing civic applications.
+There were not only talks, but also courses, workshops on topics very much relevant to the open data agenda and an open data contest that awarded solutions and visualizations that used open data for developing civic applications.

 The themes of the workshops were: